ioos/ioos_qc/docs/source/usage.rst

 Streams
 -------

 Streams represent the data input types for running quality control tests.
 A user "runs" a stream of data through a collection of quality control tests defined by a Config_.
-A list of possible Streams can be found in the :ref:`Streams API<ioos\_qc.streams module>`.
+A list of possible Streams can be found in the `Streams API </api/ioos_qc.html#module-ioos_qc.streams>`_.
+All streams return a generator of QC results that contain contextual information that can be used to do what you want with the results.
+You can use these result objects directly or you can collect them into more familiar ``list`` or ``dict`` objects before usage.
+If you are working in a streaming environment you will want to use the yielded result objects yourself.
+If you are running one-time or batch process quality checks you likely want to collect the results or use one of the Store classes provided by ``ioos_qc``.

 NumpyStream